sharpvik/hangman/README.md

 WON in 34 seconds for the word IMMUNITY
 LOST in 41 seconds for the word INTELLIGENCE
 ```

+## Exit

+After each round the game will provide you with two choices: press *ENTER* to play again or input *Q* (doesn't matter upper- or lowercase) to exit.

 ## Play yourself and share with friends!